We connect

 Pavel Tykač

-Pavel Tykač, an experienced Czech entrepreneur and investor with a proven track record in the energy business, is the Ultimate Beneficiary of the Sev.en Energy Group.
+Pavel Tykač, an experienced Czech entrepreneur and investor with a proven track record in the energy business, is the Ultimate Beneficiary of the Sev.en Group.
 He obtained a degree in engineering from the Czech Technical University in Prague and has a deep technical understanding of the energy sector.
 In the 1990s, Pavel Tykač built the successful computer company Vikomt.
 Other entrepreneurial endeavours of his include investments in the banking and brokerage sector.
 In 2006, Pavel Tykač first became involved in the energy market, when 40 % of the lignite company Mostecká uhelná (MUS) was acquired and later renamed to Czech Coal.
 In 2010 he became the sole beneficiary of the whole group.
-In 2017 began the transformation of Czech Coal to Sev.en Energy.
-During this time, Czech Coal/Sev.en Energy participated in several M&A deals and entered into several long-term contractual arrangements.
+In 2017 began the transformation of Czech Coal to Sev.en Group.
+During this time, Czech Coal/Sev.en participated in several M&A deals and entered into several long-term contractual arrangements.

 By concluding an agreement with the other shareholders, Pavel Tykač becomes the sole beneficiary of the coal company.
-By gradually joining other companies, it starts the process that resulted in the formation of the Sev.en Energy Group in 2018.
+By gradually joining other companies, it starts the process that resulted in the formation of the Sev.en Group in 2018.

 The financier and investor Pavel Tykač, currently the 6th richest Czech according to Forbes magazine, invests in a minority stake in Czech Coal company, which owns, among other things, brown coal mines ČSA and Vršany.